 What makes a food product organic and healthy?
-People started cultivating their own crops without the use of hazardous chemicals as more people desired to eat food that was free of chemicals and artificial procedures.
+People started cultivating their crops without the use of hazardous chemicals as more people desired to eat food that was free of chemicals and artificial procedures.
 This article will feature what makes a food product organic and healthy.
 Keep reading.
+Smaller farmers started to rebel against factory farming as well, switching back to traditional agricultural practices.
+Then, those farmers were able to provide us with an alternative to products cultivated industrially.

+Because the word suggests that everything was made using only living materials, such as plants and animals instead of chemicals, this food started to be referred to as organic.
 The market’s expanding appeal eventually caught the attention of the larger players.
 They started applying the labels on the same things they were already cultivating. misleading marketing?
 Pretending?
 Just consider all the “green” goods you may find at the store.
 Therefore, some regulation of the phrase “organic” was necessary.

-Finally, criteria have been established, and farmers must adhere to them in order to label their produce as “organic.”
+Finally, criteria have been established, and farmers must adhere to them to label their produce as “organic.”
 The requirements are precisely what you would anticipate (who thought the government could carry out such a simple task?).
+If you are unfamiliar, “Certified Naturally Grown” is a non-profit organization-controlled alternative to organic.
+They are subject to the same requirements as “Organic,” but other farmers check them rather than the government.
+Be wary since they prefer to fool us; it’s not the same as a meal just claiming to be “natural.”

 Pesticides’ Effects on Your Body

 Because non-organic meals might have major health repercussions, we prefer organic food primarily to safeguard our health.
-According to studies, eating non-organic food exposes us to pesticides in our systems at levels that are sometimes many times greater what the FDA considers “safe.”
+According to studies, eating non-organic food exposes us to pesticides in our systems at levels that are sometimes many times greater than what the FDA considers “safe.”

 Numerous of these substances have been connected to severe health problems in both adults and children, including cancer, infertility, and birth abnormalities.